 Note: Students are expected to have taken at least one course focusing entirely on Brazil in Literature, History or the Social Sciences.

-Brown in Granada (Intensive Language): No minimum language requirement.
+Brown/CASA in Spain - Granada Intensive Language: No minimum language requirement.
 Intensive language programs of study provided to students from beginning through intermediate levels of proficiency (see your OIP advisor).

-Brown in Granada (Translation and Interpretation): HISP600 and advanced Spanish proficiency equivalent to level B2.2 on the Common European Framework of Reference for Languages (CPFR).
-Interested students will be assessed by Brown's Hispanic Studies Department to determine language proficiency.
+Brown/CASA in Spain - Granada University Studies: HISP 0600/Advanced Spanish II and advanced Spanish proficiency equivalent to level B2.2 on the Common European Framework of Reference for Languages (CPFR).
+Interested students may be assessed by Brown's Hispanic Studies Department to determine language proficiency.